inneslabs/logd/readme.md

 # To Do
 ## Fix replay-attack vulnerability
 There is currently no cache of UDP packet hashes, so we can't yet detect & drop a replay.
-A small ring buffer would probably be ideal for this.
+A small ring buffer would be ideal for this.
 `Estimated time: 2 hours`

-## Automate secret rotation
-Note: Now easier on EC2.
-I still need to get SecretsManagerRotation v0.2.0 into prod.
-**Maybe it is no-longer necessary to store this secret in the SOPS file.**
-We could just deploy the secret everywhere at the same time without it being available to read anywhere.
-`Estimated time: 4 hours`

 # Auth
 Logd authenticates clients for either reading or writing using SHA256 hash-based message authentication.